 The Load Forecast function is used to forecast hourly loads for each of the eleven NY Control Area Zones and at the statewide level.
-The Load Forecast function uses a combination of aAdvanced nNeural Nnetwork and Rregression type forecast models to generate its forecasts.
+The Load Forecast function uses a combination of advanced neural network and regression type forecast models to generate its forecasts.
 The function uses historical load and weather data information (including temperature, dew point, cloud cover and wind speed) for each Zone to develop Zone load forecast models.
 These models are then used together with Zone weather forecasts to develop a Zone load forecast.
-The function develops theindividual Zone hourly load forecasts for the current day and the next six days, a total of up to 168 hours.
-The total system load is calculated as the sum of the loads for all zones.
+The function develops the hourly load forecasts for the current day and the next six days..